 Welcome again to a new calendar year of mission activity with the Holy Childhood Association (HCA).
 Special greetings to return teachers and catechists and a warm welcome to newcomers.
 It is hoped that you find our information about "Children Helping Children" a rewarding and useful resource.
-This year, new challenges around the world have been presented to us, especially escalating violence and warfare that force us to pause and consider our relationship with less fortunate people.
-Our contribution to the missions is just as important as ever.
+This year, challenges around the world continue to increase the need for our strong faith in the mercy of God.
+Escalating violence and warfare still force us to pause and consider our relationship with less fortunate people.
+Our contribution to the missions becomes more important every year.

 The HCA is still as active as ever with the production of the educational work produced for use by Catholic Schools and Parish groups throughout Canada.
-Many of our resources are available online.
+As you know, many of our resources are available online.
 Hard copies of all our materials can be ordered, using the order form, and are available free of charge through the post.
 Specifically, Newsletters, Teachers' Guides, general educational documents and specific Lenten/Advent support materials are at this moment available both online through the HCA section of our website missionsocieties.ca or through the post.
-Naturally, some items that are not normal document size, such as mission banks, stickers, prayer cards, membership cards and the poster can only be sent in the mail.
+Naturally, some items that are not normal document size, such as mission banks, stickers, prayer cards, membership cards and the poster continue to available only through the mail.

 Our mission of "children helping children" continues to be as relevant as ever.
 Child poverty still exists in many parts of the world.
 Availability of education and facilities are still lacking for students in many areas.
 Children in some areas are exploited for their financial or military value.
 Increases in violence and conflict in certain areas of the world present challenges to innocent children.
-As members of the HCA, we need to continue our efforts to help these children around the world.
-Your role in guiding the young people under your care in this mission is significant.
+As members of the HCA, we need to continue our efforts to help these young people around the world.
+Your role in guiding the students under your care in this mission is significant.

-Last year, October 22nd was World Mission Sunday.
-The theme of this day was: Hearts on fire: feet on the move!!
-What we do in in our schools and parishes should be a reflection of Christ's work in our world.
-The theme suggests active involvement in mission activity.
+Last year, October 20th was World Mission Sunday.
+The theme of this day was: Go and invite everyone to the banquet!!
+What we do in in our schools and parishes should be a reflection of this theme and a manifestation of Christ's work in our world.
+The theme suggests active involvement in mission activity everywhere.
 Find the World Mission Sunday Youth Guide in the Educational Materials section of the HCA section on the Pontifical Missions website.
-This is a useful resource to share with your students.
+This is a useful resource to share with your students and a good introduction to the work of the HCA.

 Once again, the Season of Lent approaches.
-In 2024, Ash Wednesday is on February 14, with Easter following on March 31.
-This is earlier than last year, meaning that there isn't as much time to catch one's breath after the return from the Christmas season.
-Your role in celebrating this sacred time in the Church Year continues to be crucial, especially in today's increasingly secular world.
+In 2025, Ash Wednesday is on March 5, with Easter following on April 20.
+This is almost three weeks later than last year, meaning that there is a longer period of time to recover from Christmas before getting serious about the approach to Easter.
+Your role in preparing your students for this sacred time in the Church Year continues to be crucial, especially in today's increasingly secular world.